robmathers/WhereAmI/README.md

 ## Notes
 This is a quick and dirty example.
 I make no guarantees or warranties as to its accuracy, stability or compatibility (it should work with 10.7 and 10.8, but I have only tested it on 10.7).
 Feel free to do with it as you wish.

+## Changelog
+### 1.01
+- WhereAmI will now check if Wi-Fi is not enabled and tell the user such if it can't get location data.